St Martin's Lane, London

 Aston Merrygold is a member of the pop group JLS, and, with professional dance partner Janette Manrara, come 10th in the 2017 BBC TV Strictly Come Dancing series.
 The dance couple returned for the 2018 BBC TV Strictly Come Dancing Christmas Special which they won.

 Jay McGuiness is a member of the pop group The Wanted and, with professional dance partner Aliona Vilani, he won the 2015 BBC TV Strictly Come Dancing series.
+He starred in the lead role of 'Josh Baskin' in Big the Musical on tour in the UK during 2016, and will be reprising his performance when the production transfers to the West End's Dominion Theatre for an eight week season in Septeber 2019.

 Louis Smith is an Olympic medal winning British gymnast and, with professional dance partner Flavia Cacace, he won the 2012 BBC TV Strictly Come Dancing series.